Kazmirchuk/nats-tcl/CoreAPI.md

 ### objectName server_info
 Returns a dict with the INFO message from the current server.

-### objectName jet_stream ?-timeout *ms*? ?-domain *domain*? ?-trace *bool*?
+### objectName jet_stream *?args?*
-This 'factory' method creates [jetStreamObject](JsAPI.md) to work with JetStream. `-timeout` (default 5s) is applied for all requests to JetStream NATS API. `domain` (empty string by default) specifies the JetStream [domain](https://docs.nats.io/running-a-nats-service/configuration/leafnodes/jetstream_leafnodes).
+This 'factory' method creates [jetStreamObject](JsAPI.md) to work with JetStream.
+You can provide the following options:
+- `-timeout ms` - timeout for all requests to JetStream API.
+Default is 5s.
+- `-domain str` - specifies the JetStream [domain](https://docs.nats.io/running-a-nats-service/configuration/leafnodes/jetstream_leafnodes).
+- `-api_prefix str` - specifies the JetStream API prefix.
+This prefix is needed when JS API is [imported](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-19.md) from another account.
+You can specify either `-domain` or `-api_prefix`, but not both.

-The `-trace` option enables debug logging of every request by `jetStreamObject` to the NATS JS API similar to the `--trace` option in NATS CLI.
+- `-trace bool` - enables debug logging of every request to the JS API similar to the `--trace` option in NATS CLI.
 Remember to set the logging level in `connection` to `debug` as well.

 Remember to destroy this object when it is no longer needed - there's no built-in garbage collection in `connection`.

 ### objectName destroy
 TclOO destructor.
-It calls `disconnect` and then destroys the object.
+It calls `disconnect` and then destroys the connection.

 ## Ensemble `nats::msg`
 This ensemble encapsulates all commands to work with a NATS message.
 Accessing it as a dict is deprecated.